-I heard of vegan key lime pies a while ago and I have wanted to try them out for ages.
-I finally got around to it last week and I was so pleased with the results!
-I used pecans in the base because they make me think of American desserts, which the traditional key lime pie is.
+I’d heard of vegan key lime pies a while ago and I have wanted to try them out for ages.
+I finally got around to it last week; I made these vegan mini key lime pies and I was so pleased with the results!
+As the traditional key lime pie comes from America, I used pecans in the base because they make me think of American desserts.
 I added spinach and avocado to the filling to give it a green hue.
-And I wanted a creamy topping to compliment the zesty filling, so I used some whipped coconut milk.
+I really wanted a creamy topping to compliment the zesty filling, so I used some whipped coconut milk.
 These mini key lime pies are 100% vegan and therefore dairy free, and they are also refined sugar free and gluten free.

-To make the base I used my nutribullet to whizz up 150g almonds, 150g pecans and 160g dates.
+To make the base I used my nutribullet to whizz up the almonds, pecans and dates.

-I melted 90g coconut oil and mixed it into the nuts, then pressed the mixture into mini tart tins lined with cling film.
-I then put it in the fridge for 30 minutes to set.
+I melted the coconut oil and mixed it into the nuts, then pressed the mixture into mini tart tins lined with cling film.
+Then I put them in the fridge for 30 minutes to set.

-To make the filling I again used my nutribullet to whizz up 200g cashews (that had been soaked overnight), 1 avocado, 6 tbsp maple syrup, the juice of 7 limes, 70g melted coconut oil and a handful of spinach.
-I was perfectly smooth and creamy.
+To make the filling I again used my nutribullet to whizz up the soaked cashews, avocado, maple syrup, lime juice, melted coconut oil and spinach.
+It was perfectly smooth and creamy.

 I poured the filling into the tart cases, then put it back in the fridge for 1 hour to set.

-I again used my nutribullet to whizz up two tins of coconut milk (it had been in the fridge and I only used the solid white milk at the top of the tin) along with 2 tsp vanilla extract and 4 tbsp maple syrup.
-I piped it onto the mini pies in rosettes and sprinkled some lime zest in the middle.
+My nutribullet came in handy again to whizz up the thick layer from two tins of coconut milk that had been in the fridge overnight, along with vanilla extract and maple syrup.
+I piped it onto the vegan mini key lime pies in rosettes and sprinkled some lime zest in the middle.

-These pies taste so good!
+These vegan mini key lime pies taste so good!
 The flavour is the perfect balance between zesty lime flavour and creamy sweetness.
 They would make a great dessert at a dinner party.
 I love eating vegan desserts as they always taste so sinful, but really they are full of goodness!

 Products from Amazon.co.uk